The Reformation (HIST*3750)

 Tri-weekly Question sets (3, worth 13 points each) - 39%

 “My question is”?
-Short Reflective Essay or other medium - 22%
+Reflective Essay or other medium (video; podcast; photo-essay etc) - 22%

 Final Exam (take-home format) - 29%

-Participation: a grade derived from evidence of assigned reading; participation in polls and discussion; wakefulness and engagement in class - 10%
+Participation: a grade derived from evidence of assigned reading; participation in interactive activity and discussion; engagement in class - 10%